Md-Emon-Hasan/ML-Project-Diabetes-Prediction/README.md

 ---

+## 🎯 Why This Project

+The primary motivation behind creating this project is to leverage machine learning to address a significant health issue.
+Diabetes affects millions worldwide, and early prediction can significantly improve management and outcomes for individuals at risk.

+---

 ## 📊 Dataset

 The dataset used for this project contains information about several health indicators such as glucose levels, blood pressure, BMI, etc., collected from patients.
 It is crucial for predicting the likelihood of diabetes onset.